yen-hnguyen/LightBnB/LightBnB_WebApp-master/README.md

 # LightBnB

 ## Project Description
-LightBnb is a clone of AirBnb.
+LightBnb is an Airbnb clone

 This project was built as an exercise to design a database and use server-side JS to display the information from queries to web pages